Contested Divorce in Thailand

 Does he/she need to file the case personally?

-Can the filing party be represented by counsel?
+Can the petitioner be represented by counsel?

-He/she will be declared in default by the court.
+Should the respondent or defendant not appear in court, he/she will be declared in default by the court.

 What is the effect if a party is declared in default?

 The party held in default loses his/her right to present evidence against the other party.
 The court will hear and decide the merits of the case solely on the basis of the active party alone.

 What is evidence for the grounds for divorce?

 Your divorce lawyer is expected to give you an honest assessment of the strength of the evidence that you will be presenting before the court.

 How long does a contested divorce case take to finish?